 - 1/2 cup light brown sugar , lightly packed*

 - 1/2 cup dark brown sugar , lightly packed

 - Cook sweet potatoes until soft (see notes for cooking methods).
 You should have about 8.5 cups of potatoes.

 - Preheat oven to 350 degrees F with rack in middle position.
 Butter a 3-quart gratin dish.

-- Place prepped sweet potatoes (or canned yams) into a large pot or bowl and add 1/2 cup butter, baking powder, vanilla, cinnamon, and sugar.
-Whip with a hand mixer until combined.
-Beat in buttermilk.
+- Beat in buttermilk.
 Add eggs and continue whipping until smooth.
 Transfer mixture to the prepared gratin dish and smooth the top with a rubber spatula.

 - In a small bowl, stir together pecans, flour, and sugars.
 Stir in melted butter until combined.

-- Crumble brown sugar and pecan mixture over the top of the sweet potatoes.
+- Crumble brown sugar and pecan mixture over the top of the unbaked sweet potatoes.

-- Bake casserole for 45-50 minutes, until sweet potatoes are hot in the center and topping is lightly browned.
-Let stand 5 minutes before serving.**
+- Bake for 35-40 minutes, until sweet potatoes are hot in the center and topping is lightly browned.
+Let stand 5 minutes before serving.